 3. Introducing Blandwood’s Morehead Collection

 The narrative of Blandwood continues to grow and evolve, with the addition of a pianoforte and new art.
-The last few years have seen unprecedented additions to what is recognized as “the Morehead Collection”, including an early portrait of Morehead, embroidery by Eliza Lindsay, a mahogany Mixing Table, and silver candlesticks.
-However, the past year witnessed the arrival of the original 1827 family piano and a set of four paintings by William Frerichs.
-These items exponentially expand the significance of the Morehead Collection within the context of decorative arts in North Carolina, and raise the profile of Blandwood in our state’s history.
+The last few years have seen remarkable additions to what is recognized as “the Morehead Collection,” including an early portrait of Morehead, embroidery by Eliza Lindsay, a mahogany Mixing Table, and silver candlesticks.
+This past year heralded the return of the original 1827 family piano and a set of four paintings by William Frerichs.
+These newest items exponentially expand the significance of the Morehead Collection within the context of decorative arts in North Carolina, and raise the profile of Blandwood in our state’s history.
 In response to our new narrative, we have worked with benefactors to see to the care of several items.
 Our Mixing Table is currently at the Winterthur Museum in Delaware receiving highly skilled care and study.
 We have had a selection of pieces restored, and we are collecting funds to see the reupholstery of pieces in the West Parlor in original black horsehair fabric.
 Topping off these additions, Judith Cushman Hammer is serving as editor of a new publication “Governor Morehead’s Blandwood: A History & Catalog” that will profile twenty-five selections from the Morehead Collection.

 4. Inspiration from Afar